-Chart 5.
-Rejected loan ratio for enterprises (left) and the factors behind banks' decision making

-: Positive values show an increase in rejection rates to the total loan application (left-hand chart).
-Also, positive values indicate that the factor has contributed to an increase of rejection rate (right-hand chart), while the negative ones to their reduction Source: Bank of Albania.
+Chart 5 Rejected loan ratio for enterprises (left) and the factors behind banks' decision making 5 factor has contributed to an increase of rejection rate (right-hand chart), while the negative ones to their reduction.
+Source: Bank of Albania.

 1.4.
 Demand for loans